Capstone-Projects-2020-Fall/WhatIsThis_Frontend/README.md

 # Installation Instruction

-1. Connect your phone to your computer and enable developer mode
+1. Connect your phone to your computer and enable developer mode (for iPhone, enable developer mode by
+   connecting an iPhone while Xcode is running on a Mac)
 2. Install yarn, node, and git if not installed \
   *yarn: https://classic.yarnpkg.com/en/docs/install/#windows-stable \
   *node: https://nodejs.org/en/download/

+  yarn and node.js can also be installed on Mac/Linux through the homebrew command brew install yarn

     *Check if these are installed!
     ![CheckTools](https://github.com/annguyen2790/firebase-reactnative/blob/master/Tools.PNG)